header.GIF (7226 bytes)

 back to top

 Your organization receives one master copy.
-In addition, I retain the original edited master on digital videotape.
+In addition, I retain an original master.
 Additional individual copies can always be ordered any time in the future.

-We also give the buyer an option when they order the tapes to either pick up their tape at the school/church/office when finished, or to have them mailed for an extra $2.00.
-About three weeks after the final edit, the tapes that need to get mailed, get mailed, and those that need to be dropped off at your location, get dropped off the same day they are produced.
+If they order directly from me, I give the buyer an option on the order form to either pick up their tape at the school/church/office when finished, or to have them mailed for an extra $3.00.
+Once editing is complete, the videos that need to get mailed, get mailed, and those that need to be dropped off at your location, get dropped off the same day they are produced.
 Those who have ordered are notified my email or phone that their tapes are ready for pickup.

-How active do I have to be in promoting your tape sales, collecting orders, etc, among the prospective buyers?
+How active do I have to be in promoting your video sales, collecting orders, etc, among the prospective parents/cast/crew?

-All I ask for is some form of announcement at the actual event that it is being professionally videotaped and that you can order from us directly at the table during breaks.
+All I ask for is some form of announcement at the actual event that it is being professionally videotaped and that you have order forms available in the lobby.
 Beyond that, it is up to you.
 Many times I will give you an order form that you can send out ahead of time with an announcement about the event.
+We can even slide an order form into the pages of the program if appropriate.
 Other forms of simple promotion could include a thank you in the program, an announcement after the event is over to order tapes through a contact, order forms left in the office, etc.

-Keep in mind that the more tapes are ordered, the smaller your final bill becomes.
+Keep in mind that the more videos are ordered, the smaller your final bill becomes.

 back to top

-What if there is a problem with my tape/DVD?
+What if there is a problem with my DVD?

-I replace any defective videos, of course, and you can call me personally to resolve any technical difficulties you may encounter with your DVD.
-Additional tapes/DVDs are always available if something should happen to yours (machine eats tape, cassette was crushed, DVD gets eaten by dog, etc.
+I replace any defective videos, of course, and anyone can call me personally to resolve any technical difficulties they may encounter with a DVD.
+Additional DVDs are always available if something should happen to one.

 back to top